legenduzair/epic-expeditions/README.md

   5. Run the command "git clone" and paste in the URL you copied from the clipboard earlier.
   6. Select enter and Git will clone the respository to your local machine.

+After cloning the repository, it is important to create a virtual environment before installing any python libraries to the project to start working with it.
+It allows your device and projects to be secure.
+To do this, please follow the steps below:

+  1. After cloning the repository in the terminal, create a virtual environment by running the command: python3 -m venv venv .
+  2. Once complete, add the "venv" file to your ".gitignore" file.
+Then, run the command venv\Scripts\activate.bat in the terminal to install it.

+After this, you can install all the Python libraries needed to run this project by installing thje "requirements.txt" file.

+  1. In the terminal, run the command pip3 install -r requirements.txt to add the Python libraries to this project.
+I did not need to do this as my project was developed from scratch.
+This means that I installed the libraries myself and added them to the "requirements.txt" file by running the command pip3 freeze > requirements.txt to generate it.

+After this, you can create your own Heroku application, create the environmental variables and update the settings.py file as mentioned [above](https://github.com/legenduzair/epic-expeditions#creating-heroku-app).
+Finally, run the server in the terminal by entering python3 manage.py runserver .

 ## Credits

 All references that assisted me in developing Epic Expeditions have been mentioned throughout the README file.
 However I would like to thank: